JSP Exam Notes

 1.4.1.11. int ServletRequest.getServerPort()

-returns extra path info (string following servlet path but
+- returns extra path info (string following servlet path

 - returns null if user not authenticated